Spellpunk101/OS-Group-16/README.md

         Deletes are not guaranteed to execute after searches, or after any particular insert.
         You get it whenever it happens, good luck.

+        Only handles up to 50 instructions, since we weren't given a specification